benstory/mitoClone2/README.md

    - Python 2.7, 3.6, or 3.7 (optional)
    - Gurobi 9.0.0+ (optional)

 Importantly, depending on the user's need for tree-building, an installation of PhiSCS may be necessary.
 For SCITE, the program should be installed automatically when the mitoClone2 package is installed.
 Please read the manual provided by the software authors [SCITE Installation Instructions](https://github.com/cbg-ethz/SCITE) to better understand the software.
-In the latter case, both Gurobi and the gurobipy python package, [Gurobi Installation Instructions](https://www.gurobi.com/documentation/9.0/quickstart_mac/software_installation_guid.html) and [Instructions for Installing gurobipy](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-]) are necessary.
-Gurobi is freely available for academic users see [the website](http://www.gurobi.com).

 See **DESCRIPTION** file for specific R package requirements.